List of Angie Tribeca episodes

-Angie Tribeca is an American sitcom created by Steve Carell and Nancy Walls Carell.
+Angie Tribeca, titled Angie Tribeca: Special Division Force for its fourth and final season, is an American sitcom created by Steve and Nancy Carell.
 The series, a satire of police procedural shows, stars Rashida Jones as the titular police detective Angie Tribeca.
-It also stars Hayes MacArthur, Jere Burns, Deon Cole and Andrée Vermeulen in supporting roles.
+It also stars Hayes MacArthur, Jere Burns, Deon Cole, Andrée Vermeulen, Kiersey Clemons, and Bobby Cannavale in supporting roles.
 The series was announced by TBS in mid 2014 with a ten-episode order.
 Angie Tribeca premiered on a 25-hour 10-episode marathon on January 17–18, 2016.
 It was renewed for a fourth and final season, after which 40 episodes had aired.